-$^{^5 \}mathrm{jDAS}$ - released under Apache license (v2.0) at http://code.google.com/p/jdas and run on your own machine or cluster, or install on compute clouds.
+5jDAS - released under Apache license (v2.0) at http://code.google.com/p/jdas

+(JABAWS).
+JABAWS6 is a system for running bioinformatics programs that you can download and run on your own machine or cluster, or install on compute clouds.